RudiHansen/CCComputer/README.md

 # Next Step
 Still Missing:

+Possible error in screen.screenHandler()
+It seems that its not possible to add a new location to the posList, right now when i press a to add nothing happens.

 Also need to work on block avoidance, it is simply not good enough as it is now.

 Implement system for Turtles to synchronies block lists.